aahemm/helm-microservice/README.md

 helm uninstall my-release
 ```

+## Credits and Copyright

+This project is based on work originally created by [github.com/cetic](https://github.com/cetic) in 2022.
+The original repository can be found at [github.com/cetic/helm-microservice](https://github.com/cetic/helm-microservice).

+- Copyright 2022 github.com/cetic
+- Copyright 2025 github.com/aahemm

 ## Documentation
 For more information on how to use this helm chart, refer to [docs](./docs/README.md) or